-- 1.7.1 General responsibilities of emergency service organisations and functional areas are set out in the NSW State EMPLAN and NSW State Flood Plan. - 1.7.2 Specific roles and responsibilities for agencies, functional areas and organisations in relation to flooding within Central Coast Council are detailed within this plan, Appendix B and Appendix C. - 1.7.3 Any agency with agreed responsibilities in this plan that are temporarily, or no longer able to fulfil their responsibilities must as soon as possible notify the: - a.
+- 1.7.1 General responsibilities of emergency service organisations and functional areas are set out in the NSW State EMPLAN and NSW State Flood Plan. - 1.7.2 Specific roles and responsibilities for agencies, functional areas and organisations in relation to flooding within the Hornsby and Ku-ring-gai LGAs are detailed within this plan, Appendix B and Appendix C. - 1.7.3 Any agency with agreed responsibilities in this plan that are temporarily, or no longer able to fulfil their responsibilities must as soon as possible notify the: - a.
 NSW SES Incident Controller (for local or zone level responsibilities during response operations). - b.
 NSW SES Zone Duty Commander (for regional level responsibilities outside of response operations).